Dimples - Causes and Types

 Introduction

-A few common features that carry aesthetic values are a perfect smile, the shape of the face, and the jawline.
-Having dimples, especially cheek dimples, is also one of these.
+A few common features that carry aesthetic value include a perfect smile, the shape of the face, and the jawline.
+Dimples, especially cheek dimples, are also one of these.
 It is commonly believed that dimples on the cheeks signify beauty.
-Therefore, someone with dimples on the cheeks is considered more beautiful and attractive than those who do not have them.
+Therefore, someone with dimples on the cheeks is often considered more beautiful and attractive than those who do not have them.

 Dimples are sometimes referred to as genetic defects, birth defects, or anomalies because they are abnormal hollow depressions.
-Not everyone has dimples; some get it during their teenage years, some have it for a lifetime, or some get it during their childhood.
-Dimples can develop on one or both cheeks.
-These can be temporary or permanent.
-Nowadays, to improve their aesthetic appearance, people get dimples artificially through a surgical procedure - dimpleplasty.
+Not everyone has dimples; some people develop them during their teenage years, while others may have them for a lifetime or only during childhood.
+Dimples can appear on one or both cheeks and may be temporary or permanent.
+Recent trends in cosmetic surgery have popularized dimple creation through a minimally invasive procedure known as dimpleplasty, which is becoming increasingly common for aesthetic enhancement.

 What Are Dimples?

-Dimples, also called gelasin, are the indentations (hollow space or depression caused by bending) on the skin.
+Dimples, also called gelatin, are indentations (hollow spaces or depressions caused by bending) on the skin.

 Where Do Dimples Commonly Occur?

-Dimples can occur in different parts of the body.
-They are commonly seen on:
+Dimples can occur in various parts of the body, commonly seen on:

 • Cheeks.